 7.1.8.
 Theorem (Arzelà-Ascoli Theorem).
 Let X be a compact Hausdorff space.
-A subset \mathcal{F} of $\mathcal{C}(X)$ is totally bounded whenever it is (uniformly) bounded and equicontinuous.
+A subset $\mathcal{F}$ of $\mathcal{C}(X)$ is totally bounded whenever it is (uniformly) bounded and equicontinuous.

 In the following we will be contrasting the weak and strong topologies on normed linear spaces.
-The term weak topology will refer to the usual weak topology determined by the bounded linear functionals on the space as defined in 6.3.5, while strong topology will refer to the norm topology on the space.
+The term weak topology will refer to the usual weak topology determined by the bounded linear functionals on the space as defined in 6.2.7, while strong topology will refer to the norm topology on the space.
+Keep in mind, however, that the modifier "strong" in the context of normed linear spaces is, strictly speaking, redundant.
+It is used solely for emphasis.
+For example, many writers would state the next proposition as: Every weakly convergent sequence in a normed linear space is bounded.